How to Fix Diverter valve on Fisher & Paykel DD24DHTX9N

 Common Symptoms & Causes

-• Only the top or bottom drawer is getting water during a wash cycle
+• Only the top or bottom drawer gets water during a wash cycle

 • Dishes in one drawer consistently come out dirty or unwashed

-• You can hear the wash pump running but water is not spraying in one drawer
+• You hear the wash pump running, but water isn’t spraying in one drawer

 • The dishwasher displays a water supply or flow-related fault code

-These issues are typically caused by a worn, cracked, or electrically failed diverter valve that can no longer route water correctly between the two drawer compartments.
+These issues usually stem from a worn, cracked, or electrically failed diverter valve that can no longer route water properly between the two drawer compartments.

 Safety First